aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridvalidation/_index.md

 ```

 Applies the validation to the area.

+**Remarks**

 In this method , we will remove all old validations on this area.

 **Parameters:**
 | Parameter | Type | Description |